We're giving you the chance to win back the value of your meal - every time you dine this month!

 From rustic pizza spots through to fine dining pasta specialists, the best Italian restaurants in Manchester are far-reaching and offer something for every occasion.
 Explore our favourites below.

-Where: 46 Blossom Street, M4 6BF
+Where: 5 Murray Street, M4 6HS

-Book now: Sud Pasta
+Book now: Bruco

 Salvi's Mozzarella Bar, Corn Exchange

-The Corn Exchange, M4 3TR
+Where: The Corn Exchange, M4 3TR

-Salvi's Mozzarella Bar
+Book now: Salvi's Mozzarella Bar

 Ciaooo, Ancoats

 What: As with many of the best Italian restaurants in Manchester, Ciaooo Pizzeria is found in Ancoats, known as the Italian Quarter of Manchester.
 There’s a small selection of Italian sharers and starters but after that it’s just pizza, pizza, pizza.
-Vegan and gluten-free options are available here, so it makes a great spot when dining in a mixed group.
+Vegan and gluten-free options are available here, so it makes a great spot when dining in a bigger group.
 Don’t miss trying one of the brand’s signature pizzas con burrata for that cheesy goodness with additional topping options including pancetta, wild boar salami and nduja sausage.
 With new specials every week, there'll always be something new to try on your next visit.

 Where: 62-64 Swan Street, M4 5JU